kangk1204/Octopus-toolkit2/doc/guide.rst

 ________________

 Alignment is the process of mapping reads to the reference genome.
-The 3rd party tool used in Alignment is STAR.
+The 3rd party tool used in Alignment is STAR (RNA-Seq only).

 * **Alignment**